Nextiva / Blog / VoIP

 • Is the power light on?

 Then, take the question to the next level without needing human intervention.
-By leveraging integrations into CRMs, knowledge bases, and ticketing systems, virtual agents can continue resolving the problem.
+By leveraging integrations with CRMs, knowledge bases, and helpdesk ticketing systems, virtual agents can continue to resolve the problem.

 However, it might prove difficult for small businesses that pride themselves on quality, human customer service.